google-deepmind/bbeh/bbeh/benchmark_tasks/bbeh_spatial_reasoning/README.md

 to figure out which vertex it has been at in the previous steps.
 These information can also be used to determine the vertex V which must then be used to solve the problem when the second jump to V is made.

+**Note:** We have found that there is one duplicate example in our set.